-Research is a highly valued component of the fellowship and typically involves participation in ongoing projects.
+Research is an important component of the Fellowship Training and typically involves participation in ongoing projects.
 Training in the conduct of clinical research in pediatric and school settings is a key element of postdoctoral training at CHOP.
-Research typically comprises the majority of a fellow’s time, but research effort varies from fellowship to fellowship depending upon the specific offering.
+Research may comprise the majority of a fellow’s time, but research effort varies from fellowship to fellowship depending upon the specific offering.

-Clinical work is a component of every fellowship, comprising at least 25 percent of the fellow’s effort.
-This percentage of effort allows the fellow to accrue the required numbers of hours for licensure in PA over the course of two years.
-Clinical work may include consultation, assessment, and/or intervention and is determined by the specific requirements of the fellowship offering.
+Clinical work is a component of every fellowship, comprising at least 25 percent (and up to 70 percent) of fellows’ training.
+This allows fellows to accrue the required numbers of hours for licensure in PA over the course of two years.
+Clinical work may include consultation, assessment and/or intervention and is determined by the specific requirements of the fellowship offering.